muktika1/fetch-ml-apprentice-challenge/README.md

 No training has been applied yet — the classification head is initialized with random weights.

-🧪 Testing
-I created a script test_task_a.py that:

-Loads 5 example sentences (one for each class)

-Runs them through the model

-Prints the logits and the predicted class (via argmax)

-Task 2B: Multi-Task Learning Expansion – Receipt Quality & Query Intent 🧠 Task Overview
+Task 2B: Multi-Task Learning Expansion – Receipt Quality & Query Intent

+🧠 Task Overview

 For the second part of the multi-task learning expansion, I implemented two additional output heads on top of the shared sentence transformer backbone:

 🔹 Task B1: Receipt Quality Classification

 This head classifies a sentence into one of the following categories:

 - good_quality